fzero/lhl-lectures/w3d5-sass/README.md

 * Responsive design basics: https://developers.google.com/web/fundamentals/design-and-ui/responsive/
 * Common patterns for flexible layouts: https://developers.google.com/web/fundamentals/design-and-ui/responsive/patterns
 * If your layout is super complex, consider a full FlexBox: https://css-tricks.com/snippets/css/a-guide-to-flexbox/

+### Grid systems

+Responsive designs are usually created using grid systems, which place all  elements into columns and rows that can be stacked depending on the size of the display.
+[Bootstrap](http://getbootstrap.com/), [Materialize](http://materializecss.com/) and other frameworks come with a grid system built-in, but you can also use generators like [this one](http://www.responsivegridsystem.com) to create only the bare mininum code.
+This keeps things lean and unopinionated for you to show off your amazing design chops.

+[Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) can also be used to create grids, but it's still not supported by all browsers.
+It gives you much more control over element distribution and positioning in when a collection of elements is involved.